TerradooCloud/Terradoo-Cloud-Documentation/README.md

 License
 =======

- &copy; 2020, Owned by JuanDCG ( "Juan Del Castillo Gómez" ) and "Contributors" with Apache License 2.0
+ By "Juan Del Castillo Gómez" and "Contributors" with AGPL-3.0